Spectrum Development Documentation

 Axis

 The input handling system.
 Axis manages MIDI, serial, HID, and network inputs and normalises them into a centralised control interface used by both SpectrumClient and SpectrumServer.
-Plugin developers building input-driven functionality should refer to the Axis documentation.

 Vertex

 The UI module.
 Vertex provides the shared theme, style definitions, and reusable components used across all Spectrum GUI applications.
-Developers building UI extensions or plugins that integrate with the Spectrum interface should build against Vertex components.

 Utils